 For urgent collections or additional stock please contact Anenta:

 Tel: 03301 222 143

 See our Controlled Drugs page for information relating to controlled drugs matters.

 Please remember that it is a requirement of the NHS contractual framework that you report through the National Reporting and Learning System (NRLS) web portal at NRLS Reporting.

 Complaints should be raised directly with the pharmacy as they will have a complaints process.
-Alternatively the NHS complaints process is available here: https://www.nhs.uk/using-the-nhs/about-the-nhs/how-to-complain-to-the-nhs/.
+Alternatively the new complaints process from 1st July 2023 is available below which includes contact details to use for the West Yorkshire ICB.

 With regards to DBS, please note that NHS England do NOT arrange or pay for checks.
 Please see this message from the Clinical Advisor for the North: For pharmacy staff requiring the new DBS check, there are numerous on-line agencies that can produce them and we recommend that people then within 14 days sign up to the DBS update service: https://www.gov.uk/dbs-update-service.
 This will effectively keep the data up to date for a small annual fee.
 The link to the DBS site for further information is as follows: https://www.gov.uk/disclosure-barring-service-check/overview.